randa-mu/blocklock-js/README.md

 2. On-Chain Interaction:

     * Call the appropriate function in the user contract with the encrypted data and the chain height used during off-chain encryption.
-In this example, the function `createTimelockRequest` is called, which creates an on-chain timelock request with the encrypted data and chain height as a condition for decryption, stores the encrypted data, and generates a request ID.
+In this example, the `blocklockSender.requestBlocklock` function is called, which creates an on-chain timelock request with the encrypted data and chain height as a condition for decryption, stores the encrypted data, and generates a unique request ID.

 3. Decryption: